how to develop presence in soccer

 How to Stop Being Shy on the Soccer Field?

 To stop being shy on the soccer field, focus on building self-confidence through consistent practice and positive self-talk, while gradually pushing yourself outside your comfort zone during training sessions and small-sided games.
-Start by communicating more with teammates during practice, making informed decisions without second-guessing yourself, and remembering that making mistakes is part of the learning process.
+Start by communicating more with teammates during practice, making informed decisions without second-guessing yourself, and remembering that making mistakes is part of the learning process – what matters most is how you react and what you learn from it.

 What are the 3 C’s in soccer?